New Zealand Design Recycled Mat, Black & White

 The story of Whaka Whenua is related to the idea of creating a strong interwoven community at our place of belonging, Mother Earth, or Papatuuaanuku.
 Whenua are the strands of fibre woven into the mats where community gatherings take place.
 The bold red colour of this Maori design relates to the red clay of Kurawaka where the first human being was created, a woman named Hine-Ahu-One, the Earth-formed Maiden.

-This value pack of five 1m x 1m square beanbags, plus ONE EXTRA BEANBAG FOR FREE, is a must have for classrooms or schools needing a few to scatter around their library or classroom.
-These bean bags come unfilled and can be filled with either a foam piece cut to size, beanbag beans, or for a recycled twist, try old soft toys or towels for a different feel!
+This value pack of five 1m x 1m square beanbags, plus ONE EXTRA BEANBAG FOR FREE, is a must-have for classrooms or schools needing a few to scatter around their library or classroom.

 These divine beanbags, made from polyester/cotton canvas, are a talking piece indoors in lounge rooms, family rooms and children's rooms.